cohesity/cohesity-ansible-role/docs/overview.md

 This project provides an Ansible role for interacting with [Cohesity DataPlatform](https://www.cohesity.com/products/data-platform).

-This Ansible role can be used on Windows, Linux, or MacOS (using Python).
+Leveraging Python, this Ansible role can be used on Windows, Linux, or MacOS.

 It includes modules, tasks, and example plays that are useful for automating common tasks in your environment.